abhishekarya1/Hash-Define-myNotes/content/data/broker/kafka.md

 ### Consumer Group
 Each partition must be consumed by **only a single consumer in one group** but the inverse isn't true!
 One consumer is free to consume from multiple partitions.

-This is because a partition is ordered and we don't want multiple consumers from the same group to take messages from it.

-When we put consumers in separate groups, we are able to consume a Partition from multiple consumers.
+When we put consumers in separate groups, we are able to consume a Partition from multiple consumers (one-to-many mapping).
+And when we put all consumers in a single group each Partition can only be consumed from a single consumer (one-to-one mapping).

 - act as a queue; put all consumers in one group (_default_) (shown in below image)
 - act as a pub/sub; put one consumer in one group